r-three/common-pile/uspto/README.md

     ```

 #### It has the following steps:
-1. Checks if we are in the `uspto` directory.
-2. Starts the MathML to LaTeX server.
-3. Runs the Python script to process the parquet files.
-4. Cleans up after the process is finished.
+1. The main bulk of the processing in the python script are the pandoc conversions.
+A progress bar is displayed for each column/file.

 </details>